Keith Elias: Professional career

 In 1997, he earned the Unsung hero award from the New York Giants.
 Elias did not play for the Giants during the 1997 NFL season, and he did not sign with the Indianapolis Colts until the 1998 NFL season.
 He had an offer from the 1997 Carolina Panthers, but he tested the market too long and lost it.
 He spent 1997 coaching his high school alma mater's football team where his brother, Greg, was playing.
 He was the running backs and special teams coach.
 After three seasons with the Giants he served as special teams captain with the Indianapolis Colts.
 He also served as the backup to Marshall Faulk and Edgerrin James.
 The Colts resigned him to a second one-year contract for the 1999 NFL season.
 He scored the game-winning touchdown in the final preseason game on September 2.
 Following the season he was arrested on charges of disorderly conduct and resisting arrest at a barroom brawl in Seaside Heights, New Jersey.
 His 20-year-old brothers Brian and Gregory as well as New York Jets wide receiver Wayne Chrebet were also arrested.
 Elias jumped on a police officer who was attempting to handcuff one of his brothers.
 According to The New York Times Brian Elias was engaged to Jennifer Chrebet, Wayne's sister, but the New York Daily News reported that they were married.
 When the case was heard in court, the three Elias brothers and Chrebet all pleaded guilty to a public nuisance violation and paid fines of $230 apiece.
 Chrebet pleaded guilty in absentia via a legal representative.
 After playing two years for the Colts on special teams, while rushing for 52 yards on 21 carries, Elias' veteran salary would not fit under the salary cap for the 2000 team.
 Thus, Elias did not play in the NFL during the 2000 NFL season.

 In November 2000, Elias attended the minicamp of the New York/New Jersey Hitmen of the XFL who were scheduled to begin play the following February.
 He hoped to survive roster cuts as the team went from 70 men to a 38-man roster.
 Elias made the team as a backup running back.
 In the early season games, he saw plenty of action as a ball carrier, even though he was struggling with a knee injury.
 However, in March, he was placed on injured reserve.
 Elias hasn't participated in a season since and during the season Elias prepared for life after football by writing screenplays.

 Personal life

 Elias is a born again Christian.

-In 2000, Elias married his longtime girlfriend Barbara Fury.
-The couple had dated since 1993.
-The couple divorced in 2004, and Barbara remarried.
-Elias is married to Christa Tafaro of Jackson Township, New Jersey.